GeniaPiano/GeniaPiano/README.md

 ⚙ I am a pianist and photographer and I have learned to code to do my work faster.

-🐱‍👤 I use finger to play piano and code.
+🐱‍👤 I use my fingers to play piano and code.

 ## Stuff I know 🤓